Ramalinga Raju: Career

-In 1987, Raju incubated Satyam Computer Services along with one of his brothers-in-law, DVS Raju at P&T colony in Secunderabad and 20 employees.
+In 1987, Raju incubated Satyam Computer Services along with one of his brothers-in-law, DVS Raju, at P&T colony in Secunderabad and 20 employees.
 In 1991, Satyam won its first fortune 500 client – John Deere.
 Raju navigated Indian bureaucracy to obtain the required clearance to transmit data from India.
 The company went public in 1992.
 Raju was enrolled in the Owner/President Management (OPM) program at Harvard Business School in the 1990s.
-In an interview with Deccan Chronicle way back in 1998, Raju was talking about Satyam's ambition of operating out of 50 countries with an employee count of more than 50,000.
+In an interview with Deccan Chronicle in 1998, Raju was talking about Satyam's ambition of operating out of 50 countries with an employee count of more than 50,000.
 In 1999, Raju launched Satyam Infoway (Sify) as Satyam's internet subsidiary, thereby becoming an early participant in the Indian internet service market.
 Sify was later sold to Raju Vegesna.

 Business and politics

 In September 1995, as Raju was building Satyam, Andhra Pradesh had a new Chief Minister, Chandra Babu Naidu, who wanted to bring in change.
 Naidu saw IT as a strategic industry to focus on and Raju became instrumental in shaping the state's information technology initiatives like 'Mee Kosam' ("For you" in Telugu).
-Raju had unfettered access to the chief Minister of Andhra Pradesh at a very personal level.
+Raju had unfettered access to the chief minister at a very personal level.
 Research into his life has exposed close links between business and politics.

 Accounting scandal

 Raju resigned from the Satyam board after Satyam Scandal, admitting to falsifying revenues, margins and over ₹5,000 crore of cash balances at the company.
-The Indian affiliate of PricewaterhouseCoopers, the company's auditors, appears to have certified the company had $1.1 Billion in cash when the real number was $78 million.
+The Indian affiliate of PricewaterhouseCoopers, the company's auditors, appears to have certified the company had $1.1 billion in cash when the real number was $78 million.